katerinabischell/birds_beak/README.md

 - **Primary Contact**: Dr. Chris Evelyn – Camera logistics and data pipeline
 - **Lab Oversight**: Dr. Katja Seltmann
 - **Field Support**: Wayne Chapman & Claire Wilhelm-Safian
-- **Meetings**: Weekly/biweekly lab group meetings for progress updates and troubleshooting

 ## Contributing

-This project is part of ongoing research at [Institution Name].
+This project is part of ongoing research at University of California, Santa Barbara.
 For questions about data collection protocols or analysis methods, please contact the project team.

 ## License

-[Add appropriate license information]

 ---